brian-team/brian2/docs_sphinx/user/synapses.rst

   S = Synapses(P, Q, model='w : volt', on_pre='v += w')

 The above specifies a parameter ``w``, i.e. a synapse-specific weight.
+Note that to avoid confusion, synaptic variables cannot have the same name as a pre- or post-synaptic variables.

 Synapses can also specify code that should be executed whenever a postsynaptic spike occurs (keyword ``on_post``) and a fixed (pre-synaptic) delay for all synapses (keyword ``delay``).

-When specifying equations or code for `Synapses`, there is a possible ambiguity about what a variable name refers to.
-For example, if both the `Synapses` object and the target `NeuronGroup` have a variable ``w``, what would the code ``w += 1`` do?
-The answer is that it will modify the synapse's variable ``w``.
-In general, it will first check if there is a synaptic variable of that name, then a variable of the post-synaptic neurons, and otherwise it will look for an external constant.
-To explicitly specify that a variable should be from a pre- or post-synaptic neuron, append the suffix ``_pre`` or ``_post``, so in the situation above ``w_post += 1`` would increase the post-synaptic neuron's copy of ``w`` by 1, not the synapse's variable ``w``.
+As shown above, variable names that are not referring to a synaptic variable are automatically understood to be post-synaptic variables.
+To explicitly specify that a variable should be from a pre- or post-synaptic neuron, append the suffix ``_pre`` or ``_post``.
+An alternative but equivalent formulation of the ``on_pre`` statement above would therefore be ``v_post += w``.

+.. _model_syntax:

 Model syntax
 ~~~~~~~~~~~~